 Marketing, Manufacturing, Packaging & Labeling, Advertising

 The key facts about marketing, manufacturing, packaging & labeling, advertising in Thailand.
-Prepared in association with Tilleke & Gibbins, a leading law firm in Thailand, this is an extract from The Pharma Legal Handbook: Thailand, available to purchase here for USD 99.
+Prepared in association with Tilleke & Gibbins, a leading law firm in Thailand, this is an extract from The Pharma Legal Handbook: Thailand, available to purchase here for GBP 75.

 1. What is the authorization process for the marketing of new drugs, biologics, medical devices, over-the-counter medications, and other medicinal products?

 - Obtain a license from the Thai FDA to manufacture, sell or import drugs.
-(Note: An import license is valid from January 1 to December 31 and must be renewed on a yearly basis.)
+Both the drug manufacturing license and the drug import license are valid from January 1 to December 31, and must be renewed on a yearly basis.

 2. What is the authorization process for the marketing of generic versions of these products?